gcmurphy/forkoff/README.md

 Experiment that uses kafel to set seccomp filters to prevent forking Really bad prototype using neon + rust to build bindings.

+Currently an EPERM error will be raised when you try to run a process.

 ## Hacking

 ### Install submodules: